Herky the Hawk

 Herky the Hawk is the athletics mascot of the University of Iowa Hawkeyes.
-Herky is a student dressed in black and gold, including wings made out of fabric, with a headpiece shaped like a hawk's head.
-Herky was first drawn as a cartoon in 1948, and was first portrayed at a football game in 1959.
+Herky was drawn as a cartoon in 1948, and was first portrayed at a football game in 1959.
 Periodically, Herky's wardrobe and overall design have been updated.
-There are currently two different styles of Herky costumes.
-The version used at football games and related events features Herky wearing a Hawkeye football helmet.
-The version used at basketball games and other events features Herky with different facial features and no helmet.

-Other important figures to the University of Iowa are the tiger hawk symbol, a logo designed during Hayden Fry's tenure as coach of the Iowa football team, and the Golden Girl and Drum Major, which perform with the University of Iowa marching band and during football games.
+Herky can be seen at University of Iowa events.

 History

 Hawkeyes

 The state of Iowa acquired the nickname chiefly through the efforts of newspaper editor James G. Edwards of Fort Madison and Judge David Rorer of Burlington.
 The city of Burlington had been established in 1833 after the Black Hawk War of 1832.
 Edwards proposed the nickname "Hawk-eyes" in 1838 to "...rescue from oblivion a memento, at least of the name of the old chief" Black Hawk.
 In 1843 Edwards moved his newspaper, the Fort Madison Patriot, to Burlington and renamed it the Burlington Hawkeye in tribute to his friend Black Hawk (who was not a chief).

 The name "Hawkeye" was already in the public conscience through James Fenimore Cooper's bestselling The Last of the Mohicans of the 1820s and 1830s where Hawkeye was the Indian name of the series' protagonist, Natty Bumppo.
 It is thought by some that this popularity helped Rorer and Edwards' campaign to make Hawkeyes a nickname for Iowans.
-The University borrowed its athletic nickname from the state of Iowa, also known as the Hawkeye State.
+The university borrowed its athletic nickname from the state of Iowa, also known as the Hawkeye State.

+Before Herky

+The University of Iowa Football team’s first mascot was a live black bear cub named Burch.
+Burch was the team’s mascot from 1908-1910.
+The bear was acquired by Iowa football coach Mark Catlin in 1908 and brought to Iowa City via express.
+Burch lived at Iowa Field in a cage and went with the team to away games.

 Birth of Herky

-In 1948, journalism instructor Richard Spencer III, better known as Dick Spencer, drew a caricature of a hawk for Frank Havlicek, business director for the university's athletic department, who was looking for a symbol to represent the athletic teams.
+In 1948, journalism instructor Richard Spencer III, drew a caricature of a hawk for the university's athletic department, who was looking for a symbol to represent the athletic teams.
 The university liked the drawing and adapted it, but left the naming of the bird to the fans through a statewide contest.
-John Franklin, a Belle Plaine, Iowa alumnus, suggested the name Herky as a reference to Hercules.
-Spencer continued to draw Herky playing a variety of sports and doing other activities inside and outside of the university.
-During the Korean War, Herky donned a military uniform and became the mascot of the 124th Fighter Squadron.
+John Franklin, a Belle Plaine, Iowa alumnus, suggested Hercules the Hawk and the name was later shortened to Herky.